Who are the Shareholders of a Corporation: Everything You Need to Know

 - Right to information

-- Stockholders are able to access and analyze all corporate records related to governance and financial performance.
-Most of the financial information that a corporation produces is released to the public in order to meet the Security Exchange Commission's guidelines.
+- Stockholders can access and analyze all corporate records related to governance and financial performance.
+Most of the financial information that a corporation produces is released to the public to meet the Security Exchange Commission's guidelines.
 Also, corporations may disclose standardized and ad hoc reports to shareholders directly.

 - Right to vote